Houston Methodist Hospital's Rejected Doctor and Nurse Unite Against Vaccine Mandates for Heath Care Workers- EXCLUSIVE

 “If you go against anything they're trying to do, they want to discredit you and shut you up because they are making a fortune,” said Bridges of the hospital leadership.
 “They are so power and money hungry.”

 The women met for the first time a week ago at a fundraiser.
-Afterwards, Bridges texted Bowden about an open nursing position at her private practice.
+Afterward, Bridges texted Bowden about an open nursing position at her private practice.

 “I said, ‘I'd love to come work for you.
 We can collaborate together about everything with Methodist and just kind of tag team and go after them,’” she recalled.
 Bridges starts Wednesday.